Sahand University of Technology

-On the base of the Shanghai Ranking Report, SUT has been ranked among the top 150 or 200 universities in the field of metallurgical engineering, among the top 400 universities in the field of chemical engineering, and the top 500 universities in science and energy engineering from 2018 to 2020 in a row.
+The Shanghai Ranking Report ranked SUT among the top 150 or 200 universities in the field of metallurgical engineering, among the top 400 universities in the field of chemical engineering, and the top 500 universities in science and energy engineering from 2018 to 2020 in a row.

 History

-Tabriz University of Technology (TUT) as the first technical university in Iran after the Islamic revolution was established in 1989 in Tabriz.
-SUT offers over 20 BSc programs and more than 100 graduate programs in engineering, science, and technology.
+Tabriz University of Technology (TUT) was the first technical university in Iran after the Islamic revolution.
+It was established in 1989 in Tabriz.